What Is the Dependency Ratio?

 In fiscal year 2021, for example, Social Security will cost the federal government $1.092 trillion and Medicare will cost $694 billion.
 Medicaid, which is designed for low-income people only, will cost $447 billion and 23% of its budget goes to seniors and 19% to children.

 The U.S. age dependency ratio in 2015 was 22.1.
 There were 47 million seniors divided by 212.1 million workers.
 This was greater than the 1960 ratio of 15.1.
 At that time, there were 16.5 million seniors supported by 108.8 million workers.
 The ratio has increased because so many baby boomers have reached retirement age.

-This sounds an alarm bell for the current working-age population.
+This sounds like an alarm bell for the current working-age population.
 They will have even fewer children to support them when they become seniors.

 Limitations of the Dependency Ratio